uebelsetzer/complexity_18th-century_texts_PT/README.md

 The CSV file contain the metrics from NILC-Metrix for all TXT files, with the addition of a Category column, which indicates whether the metric was used or not, and how it was interpreted.
 Here is a description for what can be found in each column of the CSV file:

 - ID: indicates a unique id for the metric.
 - Group: indicates to which group of metrics to which the specific metric belongs.
+The group name is in Portuguese, as provided by NILC-Metrix.
 - Metric: indicates a unique name for the metric.
 - Description: Gives a brief description of what the metric evaluates in the text.
+The description is in Portuguese, as provided by NILC-Metrix.
 - Gazetas: contains the metrics for the file "Gazetas-MOD-PAD-NILC-Metrix.txt"
 - Semedo: contains the metrics for the file "Semedo-MOD-PAD-NILC-Metrix.txt"
 - Vieira: contains the metrics for the file "Vieira-MOD-PAD-NILC-Metrix.txt"